gephi/gephi-plugins/README.md

 - Navigate to your fork's URL and create a pull request.
 Select `master-forge` instead of `master` as base branch.

 - Submit your pull request.
+If possible, before you submit make sure to [enable edits from maintainers](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so that we can help you tweak the code and configuration when needed.

 ## Update a plugin

 Updating a Gephi plugin has the same process as submitting it for the first time.
 Don't forget to merge from upstream's master branch.

 ## IDE Support

+Although any IDE/Editor can be used, [Netbeans IDE](https://netbeans.org/) is recommended as Gephi itself is based on [Netbeans Platform](https://netbeans.org/features/platform/index.html).

 ### Netbeans IDE